SrJolteon/OldPhoneKeys/README.md

 The OldPhonePadMethod processes a string of key presses and converts it into a readable message according to the following rules:

 Digits from 1 to 9 represent letters on a classic phone keypad.
-- * acts as a backspace key.
+- "*" acts as a backspace key.
-- 0 acts as a space key.
+- "0" acts as a space key.
-- # represents the send key and ends the input.
+- "#" represents the send key and ends the input.

 # Results

 Depending of the numbers you put on the test case will be give you the output that you want to see for example:

-´´´
-using System:
+`using System:
 public class OldPhonePad
 {
     public static void Main(string[] args)